gypsydave5/common-lisp-by-example/hello-world.md

 (princ "hello, world")
 ```

+- Functions in Common Lisp appear at the beginning of a pair of parentheses.
+- The rest of the items up to the end of the parentheses are the arguments to
+  the function.
 - `princ` is a basic print function.
-- it prints an object in a way that looks good for humans
+- It prints an object in a way that looks good for humans.
-- string literals are delimited with a `"`
+- String literals are delimited with a `"`.

 ```bash
 $ sbcl --script hello-world.lisp